Lo-Ai-1/alx-system_engineering-devops/0x00-shell_basics/README.md

-in that fourth file of ls i add an answer it's ls -l this fifth edition at my folder. this 6th file added at that projecct doing ls with muns ls -n this is 7th file added here doing the mkdir.
+in that fourth file of ls i add an answer it's ls -l this fifth edition at my folder. this 6th file added at that projecct doing ls with muns ls -n this is 7th file added here doing the mkdir. this 8th file add here